Fall Exterior Painting – Am I Too Late To Paint Outside?

 Did I miss my exterior painting window?
 Do I have to wait until next year?

 The answer is: No, you don’t need to wait — it’s not too late!

-Canadian painting professionals will employ special methods to squeeze in some extra good painting days late in the year:
+Canadian painting professionals employ special methods to squeeze in some extra good painting days late in the year by:

-- Scraping and sanding to prep exterior surfaces in the morning, then applying primer and paint once the air and surface to be painted have warmed up.
+- Scraping and sanding to prep exterior surfaces in the morning, then applying primer and paint once the air and surfaces to be painted have warmed up.

 - Painting a surface in, or just after, direct sunlight during the time of day when it is warmest.

 - Performing a first maintenance coat in the fall season, and then returning the following spring to apply the final coat.

 Some seasoned professionals actually prefer the way that cooler weather dries paint more slowly in their brush as they work to apply it.
 In fact, some painters will even crack open a window of an interior room to cool the air — to get that sweet spot of paint flow from their brushes and rollers.

 The team at New Approach knows that there’s always a way to achieve a fantastic-quality, late-season paint job on the outside of your home.

 Did this article rekindle your hope to get some outdoor painting done this year?
 If so, get in touch with us for a detailed quotation and plan of execution.
 We’ll be glad to spruce up your home before the snow flies.
 Even if winter comes early, don’t despair, we’ll be pleased to pick up where we left off, with a booking first thing in spring 2021.